vmpires/clientsapp_csharp/README.md

 # clientsapp_csharp

-Desktop application in C# with SQL Server and Windows Forms
+### Desktop application in C# with SQL Server Database and Windows Forms